-This page illustrates using the Stackdriver Monitoring console to create and manage an alerting policy.
-These tasks can also be performed by using the Stackdriver Monitoring API; see Managing Alerting Policies by API for information on that approach.
-To see policies represented in JSON, see Sample Policies.
+This page illustrates how to use the Stackdriver Monitoring console to create and manage an alerting policy.
+You can also use the Stackdriver Monitoring API to perform these tasks; see Managing alerting policies by API for information on that approach.
+To see policies represented in JSON, see Sample policies.

 Before you begin

 Before creating alerting policies, you should be familiar with the general concepts and terminology in alerting policies.
 This includes understanding the components of a policy, the concept of an incident, and pricing and limitations.
 See Introduction to alerting for more information.

 Alert policies on uptime checks

-To create an alerting policy for an existing uptime check, create the policy from the Monitoring > Uptime check page.
-With this approach, the condition fields in the alerting policy are populated for you.
-See Alerting on uptime checks for details.
+To create an alerting policy for an existing uptime check, see Alerting on uptime checks for more information.

 Creating an alerting policy

-On the Google Cloud Platform Console, choose your project from the drop-down list and select Stackdriver > Monitoring from the menu on the left side.
+Go to Stackdriver > Monitoring.
 If this is the first time you've used the project in Stackdriver, you must create a Workspace.
 See Getting a Workspace quickly for details.

-To add an alerting condition to a policy, expand the Conditions dialog on the Create New Alerting Policy page.
-Next, click the Add Condition button to bring up the following page:
+To add an alerting condition to a policy, in the Create New Alerting Policy window, click Add Condition.
+For information on defining conditions, see Specifying Conditions.

 You also have the option to add documentation to your alerting policy.
 Documentation is sent along with notifications to help the recipients handle the condition.
-You can use Markdown in this field to format your documentation.
-For example:
+You can use Markdown to format your documentation, or use plain text.